Landrush period: Second Major Landrush

 February 4, 2014, marked the beginning of the second major domain landrush.
 This landrush commenced the production of new web addresses, which has not occurred since 2000, when ICANN last accepted applications for top-level domains.
 The process of applying for new domain names runs through ICANN, the non-profit that manages several Internet-related tasks.
 ICANN's process can be an expensive one, demanding an initial fee of $185,000.
 Additionally, the application process is a lengthy one, in which ICANN believes could take up to a year.
 Furthermore, the domain names are not simply given to anyone.
 ICANN reviews critical details regarding applicants’ financial stability, technical abilities and their intentions with the domain.

 Andy Vuong of the Denver Post wrote that some of these new domains will, "target specific industries, such as .attorney and .ski, or social causes, such as .hiv, which will be dedicated to sites that contribute to the fight against HIV and AIDS".

 The essential reason to create new gTLDs is due to the fact that there are not enough domain names available for businesses or individuals to create sensible and logical URLs.
 A vast amount of .com's are in use already, and individuals and businesses are having difficulties in creating a fitting and simple domain.
 ICANN's Cyrus Namazi told Quartz that, “We’ve gone from an average of four or five letters in a second-level domain to something in excess of 14 to find what you’re looking for”.

-One main argument against the creation of new domains is that the days of individuals typing in full URLs is slowly dying out.
-For example, internet browsers such as Google Chrome’s use an address bar which doubles as a search field.